March of the One Hundred Thousand: Prelude

 Three days later, a student demonstration in front of the U.S. embassy, sparked a conflict that ended with 28 dead, hundreds injured, a thousand prisoners and 15 police cars burned.
 That day became known as sexta-feira sangrenta "Bloody Friday".

-Given the negative impact of the episode, the military ended up allowing a student demonstration, scheduled for June 26.
-According to General Louis France, 10 thousand policemen were ready to take action, if necessary.
+Given the negative press from the incident, the military ended up allowing a student demonstration, scheduled for June 26.
+According to General Louis France, ten thousand policemen were ready to take action if necessary.

 The march

 Early in the morning, participants of the march already took to the streets of the neighborhood Cinelândia, in downtown Rio de Janeiro.
-The march began at 14:00, with about 50 thousand people.
+The march began at 14:00, with about fifty thousand people.
 An hour later, that number had doubled.
-In addition to students, also artists, intellectuals, politicians and other segments of Brazilian civil society swelled the march, making it one of the largest and most significant demonstrations of the Brazilian republican history.
+In addition to students, also artists, intellectuals, politicians and other segments of Brazilian civil society swelled the march, making it one of the largest and most significant demonstrations in Brazilian history.

-Passing in front of the Candelaria Church, the march stopped to listen to a speech by student leader Vladimir Pereira, who remembered the death of Edson Luis and demanded an end to the military dictatorship.
+Passing in front of the Candelaria Church, the march stopped to listen to a speech by student leader Vladimir Palmeira, who remembered the death of Edson Luis and demanded an end to the military dictatorship.

 Led by a huge band with the words "Down with the Dictatorship.
-The people in power", the march went on for three hours, ending in front of the Legislature, without conflict with the strong police apparatus that accompanied the demonstration popular throughout its journey.
+The people in power", the march went on for three hours, ending in front of the Legislature without conflict.